Cvio/flkm-project/00-contracts/dao/cowl-membership-nft/waning-light-kb.md

 ## Interrelation

 - Each contract in the series builds on the preceding one, adding additional layers of functionality and management to the NFT system.
-- **EternalLightBase** provides foundational functionalities such as minting and burning.
+- **WaningLightBase** provides foundational functionalities such as minting and burning.
-- **EternalLightMetadata** extends functionalities to manage metadata for each token, utilizing the foundational elements from EternalLightBase.
+- **WaningLightMetadata** extends functionalities to manage metadata for each token, utilizing the foundational elements from WaningLightBase.
 - **MetadataLogicContract** specializes in managing the logic for URIs, defining the base URI and allowing configuration of individual token URIs.
-- Finally, **EternalLightMinting** integrates and leverages all the preceding contracts to manage the overall minting process, ensuring adherence to supply limits and providing controls for sales operations.
+- Finally, **WaningLightMinting** integrates and leverages all the preceding contracts to manage the overall minting process, ensuring adherence to supply limits and providing controls for sales operations.

-This collective suite of contracts form a coherent, interconnected system, allowing the EternalLight NFTs to be minted, managed, and interacted with in a multifaceted and controlled manner, reflecting the intricate themes and philosophies imbued within them.
+This collective suite of contracts form a coherent, interconnected system, allowing the WaningLight NFTs to be minted, managed, and interacted with in a multifaceted and controlled manner, reflecting the intricate themes and philosophies imbued within them.